Campus Assessment, Response and Evaluation (CARE)

 If you have questions, please review the CARE FAQ's before contacting the CARE team.

-CARE reporting and follow up
+CARE referrals and follow up

 For technical assistance on completing the online form, please contact Carrie Sadighian, by email at csadighian@dvc.edu or by calling 925-969-2114.

-Once your report form has been reviewed, you may be contacted by a CARE team member for more information if needed.
+Once your referral form has been reviewed, you may be contacted by a CARE team member for more information if needed.
 The CARE team will evaluate the situation and consult with others as appropriate to determine what further steps are required.

 Who is on the CARE team?